ponolite/Police_Arrests_And_Strip_Searches/README.md

 2. Run `scripts/01-download_data.R` to download raw data
 3. Run `scripts/02-data_cleaning.R` to generate cleaned data
 4. Run `outputs/paper/paper.qmd` to generate the PDF of the paper

+## LLM Usage Statement

+-   No Learning Management Systems (LMSs) were solicited during the writing of this paper.